Triglycerides: What Foods Can Help You Reduce Them?

 Fruits and vegetables

-In diets to lower triglycerides, skim or low-fat milk and derivatives are always recommended.
+In diets to lower triglycerides, experts always recommend skim or low-fat milk and derivatives.
 However, you also have a good alternative in plant-based beverages, which are more natural, more nourishing, and also provide fiber.

 Buy or make your own beverages with rice, almonds, oats, etc. You could even use it to make sauces and pastries.
 These beverages are also completely cholesterol free.